Skip to Content

 Study abroad opportunities

-Students have the opportunity to spend some time studying in one of our linked universities.
-For example, this can take the form of a semester’s study in Sweden (Lünd) (for which credits are transferred back to your degree here in Queen’s) or an intensive two week international study school in Spain (Barcelona).
+Students have the opportunity to spend some time studying in one of our many linked universities in Europe and in America.
+For example, this can take the form of a semester’s study abroad for which credits are transferred back to your degree here in Queen’s, or an intensive two week international study school.
+We have an Internationalisation Officer who co-ordinates and promotes all of these opportunities to students.

 Supervised research

-In final year, you will be expected to carry out a significant piece of research for a voluntary organisation on a topic selected through liaison with the Northern Ireland Science Shop.
-You will receive support to guide you in terms of how to carry out your research and will be provided with feedback in person and via email.
+In your final year, you will carry out a substantial and tangible piece of research for a voluntary sector organisation/charity that will inform this organisation’s work.
+You will receive weekly support and guidance in terms of how to carry out your research.

 Work-Related learning/Field Trips/Study Tours